AlexMercedCoder/tutorialblog/content/blog/2025/2025-10-Intro-to-Apache-Iceberg-with-Apache-Polaris-and-Apache-Spark.md

 This ability to reproduce historical states makes Iceberg ideal for debugging ETL processes, reproducing analytics, or auditing compliance-related datasets.

 ### Seeing It in MinIO
 Each time you insert, update, or delete data, Iceberg records a new snapshot.
-Open the lakehouse bucket in MinIO and navigate through your table directories—you’ll notice subdirectories under metadata/ representing each snapshot and manifest.
+Open the lakehouse bucket in MinIO and navigate through your table directories - you’ll notice subdirectories under metadata/ representing each snapshot and manifest.
 Every change to your data produces new metadata and data files, which together describe the complete history of your table.

 Iceberg’s metadata and time travel capabilities, combined with Polaris’s catalog management, give you full traceability and reproducibility.
 In the next section, you’ll learn how to keep your tables healthy by compacting small files and expiring old snapshots.